ScottLogic/blog/_posts/2023-02-27-testing-spring-boot-with-testcontainers.md

 title: Testing Spring Boot With Testcontainers
 date: 2023-02-27 00:00:00 Z
 categories:
-- smendis-scottlogic
 - Tech
 tags:
 - java
 - spring
 - spring-boot
 author: smendis-scottlogic
 summary: What is the best way to test the repository layer of a spring boot application?
 Or should you test it at all?
 What are Testcontainers and how to use them?
 This article addresses them all with examples, so you can make a better decision when you are faced with a similar challenge in future.
 summary-short: Discuss how repository layer of a spring boot application can be tested using Testcontainers.
 layout: default_post
 ---